ROBERT Halfon MP doesn’t make a habit of going against the Conservative party, so when he does it’s usually for good reason.

 He has campaigned for food companies, such as Kellogg’s, to make a deal to match government funding, as well as an introduction of more breakfast clubs.
 Students who eat breakfast each day can achieve two GCSEs more than their hungry counterparts.
 Halfon also states he wants to use income from the sugar tax to fund these projects, as it disproportionately impacts low income families; the tax brings in roughly £340 million which could be better invested.

-Halfon also spoke about working with Marcus Rashford.
+Halfon also spoke about working with Manchester United and England footballer Marcus Rashford.
 Halfon claims he doesn’t like celebrities getting involved with politics due to “lots of hypocrisy”, but thinks Rashford is a ‘Good Man’ and he has lived out this issue, although he ‘doesn’t agree with all his solutions”.

 During his meeting with the journalism students Halfon was asked: “In relation to the current food insecurity crisis, what are your plans concerning Harlow, taking into account levels of poverty and child hunger throughout the holidays, within your constituency?”